rossprogram/rossprogram.github.io/alumni/contribute.md

 ---
 Running the Ross Mathematics Program is expensive.

-For many years, major funding for the Ross Program was provided by the National Science Foundation and later the Clay Math Institute.
-Since 2015 we have received no major funding from outside OSU.
-In 2018 the Program separated from Ohio State, with Ross funds now processed by the new <i>Ross Mathematics Foundation</i>.
-Most of the Program’s support now comes from increased student fees, gifts from generous donors, and income from the Program's Endowment Funds.
-Please consider joining our effort to build the _Ross Endowment Funds_.
+For many years, major funding for the Ross Program was provided by the National Science Foundation and later by the Clay Math Institute.
+Since 2015 we received no major funding from outside OSU, and in 2018 the Ross Program separated from Ohio State University.
+Ross funds are now processed by the new <i>Ross Mathematics Foundation</i>.
+Most of the Program’s support will come from student fees, gifts from generous donors, and income from the Program's Endowment Funds.
+Please consider joining our effort to build the _Ross Endowment Funds_. <br>
 With your support the Program will continue to thrive.

 A wonderful start was made by the [Jacob Lurie](http://en.wikipedia.org/wiki/Jacob_Lurie)’s gift of $100,000\.
 Lurie was a student in the Ross Program in 1993, and is currently a Harvard math professor, recognized for his world-class mathematical research with both a [Breakthrough Prize](http://en.wikipedia.org/wiki/Breakthrough_Prize_in_Mathematics) and a [MacArthur Fellowship](http://www.macfound.org/fellows/class/class-2014/).